rails/rails/guides/source/active_model_basics.md

 `ActiveModel::AttributeMethods` provides aliasing of attribute methods using `alias_attribute`.

-In the example below, we create an alias attribute for `name` called `full_name`.
+The example below creates an alias attribute for `name` called `full_name`.
 They return the same value, but the alias `full_name` better reflects that the attribute includes a first name and last name.

 ```ruby
 class Person